andretdias/Data_Visualization/README.md

 # Data Visualization
-This repository encompasses the projects developed for the Data Visualization course, which aimed to familiarize students with [ParaView](https://www.paraview.org/) and [PowerBI](https://powerbi.microsoft.com/en-us/).
+This repository encompasses the projects developed for the Data Visualization course, which aimed to familiarize students with [ParaView](https://www.paraview.org/) and [Power BI](https://powerbi.microsoft.com/en-us/).

 #### Team: